Knowledge, Practices, Pedagogy

 - Implicit Knowledge and Academic Differentiation: A Didactic and Linguistic Analysis of Student Group Work in Physics Class (ID-ADL, Sandrine Bazile, Aurélie Chesnais, David Cross, Céline Constantin, and Valérie Munier, 2017–2019).

-- LEXIFORM: Lexicon and Training (Brahim Azaoui, Clément Barniaudy, Christine Boutevin, Catherine Dupuy, and Valérie Munier, 2019).
+- LEXIFORM: Vocabulary and Training (Brahim Azaoui, Clément Barniaudy, Christine Boutevin, Catherine Dupuy, and Valérie Munier, 2019).

 - Research on Multimodality and Multilingualism in Literature for Language Teaching (MULTIPLL, Brahim Azaoui, 2019).

-- International Observatory of Algebraic Thought (OIPA, Alain Bronner, 2016).
+- International Observatory on Algebraic Thought (OIPA, Alain Bronner, 2016).

 - PELAS (Sandrine Bazile, Christine Boutevin, Agnès Perrin-Doucey, 2014–2019).